1312inc/Webasyst-X-iOS/README.md

 **Extensions**
 The following are methods that are added as extensions to the UIViewController.

-*createLeftNavigationButton* - method for creating a button to open settings list, sets either the logo of the user's active installation, if there are no settings - puts a sandwich.
+*createLeftNavigationButton* - method for creation of a button to open settings list.
+It sets either the logo of the user's active installation or if there are no settings - puts a sandwich.

 *setupLayoutTableView* - Sets the table with the output results.
 You must pass a UITableView with cells to work.